 - Make a copy of a secure and verifiable document as described in the Verification of Lawful Presence form

-- Scan all of the above and email to email@example.com — please include the Subject: Pre-Service Certificate
+- Scan all of the above (in order listed) as one single PDF file and email to firstname.lastname@example.org — please include the Subject: Pre-Service Certificate

 Once received, the OAA COE will verify your paperwork and submit it to the Georgia Professional Standards Commission (GaPSC).
 The GaPSC will notify you when your certificate is ready.